Bird Box (novel): Plot

-The novel is narrated in the first person by the protagonist, Malorie, and takes place in the present day with alternating flashback sequences.

 Malorie and her sister Shannon live together as roommates in Michigan.
 International news sources report a series of cases involving people suddenly flying into homicidal and suicidal madness.
 After becoming pregnant following a one-night stand, Malorie realizes that the phenomenon has reached the United States.
 The madness seems to start when people see something, believed to be an entity or group of entities, which causes people to develop sudden and violent suicidal tendencies.
 Not being able to determine the threat, people begin hiding in their homes and covering the windows.

 Shannon commits suicide after looking out of a window.
 Malorie follows a newspaper advertisement to a safe house with other survivors: Tom, Jules and his dog Victor, Felix, Don, Cheryl, and Olympia, who, like Malorie, is pregnant.
 The group barricades itself in the house, only going out blindfolded to get water or dispose of garbage.
 Tom explains that the original owner of the safe house, George, theorized that the entity could be seen indirectly without repercussions, and watched recorded video from outside the house to test this hypothesis, but killed himself before the housemates could intervene.
 Now the de facto leader of the house, Tom suggests using dogs to navigate when traveling outside the house, believing they may be immune to the entities.
 He and Jules search nearby houses for supplies and dogs to train, and find some birds in a box to use them as an alarm, as they become agitated and make noise whenever a person or entity approaches.

 After months of isolation, a man named Gary asks for asylum.
 He claims to have left his previous refuge because Frank, a recluse obsessed with writing in journals, believed the threat was merely caused by mass hysteria, and went so far as to uncover the windows and open the doors to prove it.
 Gary befriends Don, frequently discussing Frank's ideology.
 Suspicious, Malorie secretly opens Gary's briefcase and finds "Frank's" journal.
 She reveals this to the housemates, leading to a majority vote in favor of Gary's eviction.
 Don becomes increasingly withdrawn and moves to the cellar.